contrapunctus-1/chronometrist/README.md

 (add-hook 'chronometrist-before-out-functions 'my-commit-prompt)
 ```

-### Adding more information
-Since v0.3, Chronometrist supports adding additional information to tracked time, in the form of tags and user-defined key-value pairs.

-#### Tags
-Tags can be added using the `chronometrist-tags-add` function.
-It can currently be added to any hooks except `chronometrist-before-in-functions`.

-#### Key-value pairs
-Key-value pairs can be added using the `chronometrist-kv-add` function.
-It can currently be added to any hooks except `chronometrist-before-in-functions`.
-Keys can be any string except "name", "tags", "start", or "end".
-Values can be any readable Lisp values.

-### Prompt when exiting Emacs
-If you wish to be prompted when you exit Emacs while tracking time, you can use this -

-`(add-hook 'kill-emacs-query-functions 'chronometrist-query-stop)`

 ## Roadmap/Ideas
 * Show details for time spent on a project when clicking on a non-zero "time spent" field (in both Chronometrist and Chronometrist-Report buffers).